Alex-Queso-Smith/reversi/README.md

 `$ yarn run start`

-and visit localhost:3000 to see a local copy of the games
+and visit localhost:3000 to see a local copy of the game